dickhery/Blockchain-Bingo-on-ICP/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to **re-deploy and modify** the project as long as the **2.5% service fee** for all card purchases is retained.
-This ensures the sustainability and continuous improvement of **Blockchain Bingo**.
+## License
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ---